Cloud-based CRM: definition, benefits, features and top picks for 2026

 Improved data security in cloud CRM software

-8 Must-have features in a cloud-based CRM solution
+What features should a cloud-based CRM include?

 Some of the key CRM features are: